 For grieving family members, facing probate can be a daunting prospect.
 We help our clients respect their loved one’s final wishes while protecting their own rights and interests, offering peace of mind throughout the process.

-Probate Administration Lawyers Serving Families in the Sugar Land and Houston Areas of Southeast Texas
+Probate Administration Lawyers Serving Families in the Sugar Land, Houston and the Surrounding Areas

 If you have reservations about going through the probate process, you are not alone.
 For most people, probate administration is uncharted territory.
 From the terminology used to the court procedures involved, everything is unfamiliar, and everything seems to involve a never-ending list of nuances and complexities.

 But, with experienced probate administration representation, the process does not have to be overwhelming.
 In fact, for many families, it can be relatively straightforward.
 At Romano & Sumner, we focus on simplifying the process, helping our clients understand their circumstances and make informed decisions at every step along the way.

 To get started, it is important to know a few basic facts about probate in Texas.
 Here are some key things to know if you are preparing for probate administration: